suryadipnag/openstack-vim-driver/docs/index.md

 If a VM instance of a stack created through Openstack VIM Driver is locked ( from the OpenStack dashboard, you can lock Compute instances ) and an uninstall of the assembly is attempted, the assembly is deleted, but the stack is not.

 The DELETE stack REST api attempts to delete the stack, but it fails when it tries to delete the instance.
 The stack is left partially deleted in a failed_delete status.
-However the REST api returns a 204 status code, which means success.

 In this case when we add lock on VM instances manually from Openstack dashboard, the orphaned stack has to be removed manually.